MKSx/reverse-shell/docs/agent/reverse-shell-agent_tcp.md

 ## reverse-shell-agent tcp

-Agent that connects to a remove tcp endpoints and listen for commands
+Agent that connects to a remove tcp endpoints and listens for commands

 ### Synopsis

-Agent that connects to a remove tcp endpoints and listen for commands
+Agent that connects to a remove tcp endpoints and listens for commands

 ```
 reverse-shell-agent tcp [flags]